emekler0729/fcc-tribute-page-generator/README.md

 The type of data associated with the JSON object property will determine the type of node to be created.

 1. **String** - Create a text node.
-2. **Object** - Create an element node with the type contained in its `type` property; By convention, the `children` property is checked to see if an object has child nodes that can be generated recursively.
-If children is a string instead of an Object then the a child text node will be created and added.
+2. **Object** - Create an element node with the type contained in its `type` property; By convention, the `children` property (which must be an array) is checked to see if an object has child nodes that can be generated recursively.
-3. **Array** - Create a node for each array member according to these rules.
+3. **Array** - Create a node for each array member according to rules 1 & 2.
 4. **`timeline`** - The timeline property is handled as a special case due to the large number of items that can be stored in the timeline and high level of nesting that would result from following the preceding rules.
 Each object in the timeline array is a name & string pair which generates one element with the following structure:
 ``` HTML
 <li><b>{{year}}</b> - {{string}}</li>